IDAES/idaes-pse/docs/source/dmf/index.rst

 be expanded in the future.

-For most users the goal of the DMF is to provide high-level APIs or interface that don't require knowing how the internal resource representation works.
-For example, see the property data indexing API.
+For most users the goal of the DMF is to provide high-level APIs or interface that don't require knowing the internal resource representation.